Evotec-Bioinformatics/ml-from-omics/README.md

 This repository contains the code required to reproduce all results and figures presented in the book chapter "Machine learning from omics data" (Springer Protocols, 2021).

+**This is an updated version of the [original code](https://github.com/Evotec-Bioinformatics/ml-from-omics/tree/original_code).
+It uses a newer Python version, more recent dependencies and Optuna for hyper-parameter search.**

 ## Instructions

 First, install Python 3.10.10 (newer versions may also work) and then clone this repository.
 Next, install the dependencies using pip (preferably in a new virtualenv):